+LINCOLN INSTITUTE

+South Dakota

+Highlights

-South Dakota is one of seven states with no state individual income tax, and one of four states with no general corporate income tax (Federation of Tax Administrators 2017a, 2017b).
+South Dakota is one of seven states with no state individual income tax, and one of four states with no general corporate income tax (Federation of Tax Administrators 2019a, 2019b).
 Because of the state government's limited resources, the state provides relatively low amounts of state aid (almost all for education), leaving local governments, especially counties, to rely heavily on the property tax (figure SD-1).

 The state taxes agricultural property at a preferentially low rate through two mechanisms.
-First, agricultural property is given a favorably low value for tax purposes though the system of productivity value, a type of use value.
+First, agricultural property is given a favorably low value for tax purposes through the system of productivity value, a type of use value.
 Second, school district property tax rates for agriculture are lower than for other types of property.
-Together, these provisions result in a lower effective tax rate for agriculture than for owner-occupied homes or commercial, utility, and non-owner-occupied residential property (South Dakota Department of Revenue 2017).
+Together, these provisions result in a lower effective tax rate for agriculture than for owner-occupied homes or commercial, utility, and non-owner-occupied residential property (South Dakota Department of Revenue 2020).

+Figure SD-1
-Figure SD-1 Sources of Local General Revenue, South Dakota and U.S., 2014

-Source: U.S. Census via Significant Features of the Property Tax
+Sources of Local General Revenue, South Dakota and U.S., 2017 Source: U.S. Census via Significant Features of the Property Tax Significant Features of the Property Tax®

-Property Tax Reliance

-South Dakota's overall state and local tax burden is quite low relative to that of other states.
-Even though its property tax as a share of state-local general revenue is higher than the U.S. average, its property tax burdens per capita and relative to personal income are lower than national averages.
-The effective property tax rate on owner-occupied housing is above the national average (table SD-1).

-Table SD-1 Selected South Dakota Property Tax Statistics, 2014

-South Dakota U.S. Average Rank (of 51) 1 is highest Per capita property tax \$1,303 \$1,464 28 Property tax percentage of personal income 2.8% 3.2% 26 Total property tax as percentage of state-local revenue 17.3% 16.9% 16 Median owner-occupied home value \$140,500 \$178,600 36 Median real estate taxes paid for owner-occupied home \$1,879 \$2,149 25 Effective tax rate, median owner-occupied home 1.3% 1.2% 16

-Sources: U.S. Census via Significant Features of the Property Tax, American Community Survey
+Property Tax Reliance South Dakota's overall state and local tax burden is low relative to that of other states.
+Even though its property tax as a share of state-local general revenue is higher than the U.S. average, its property tax burdens per capita and relative to personal income are closer to the national average.
+The effective property tax rate on owner-occupied housing is lower than the national average (table SD-1).
+Table SD-1 Selected South Dakota Property Tax Statistics, 20171 South Dakota U.S. Average Rank (of 51) 1 is highest Per capita property tax \$1,621 \$1,618 20 Property tax percentage of personal income 3.3% 3.1% 18 Total property tax as percentage of state-local revenue 20.0% 16.2% 11 Median owner-occupied home value 2 \$159,100 \$222,041 35 Median real estate taxes paid for owner-occupied home 2 \$2,101 \$2,412 25 Effective tax rate, median owner-occupied home 3 1.3% 1.1% 17 Sources: U.S. Census via Significant Features of the Property Tax, American Community Survey 1 All revenue numbers in this table include the state government as well as local governments.